Tahaa Island Travel Tips

-There are a few very low key restaurants/snacks on the main island and a few food shops.
-Opening hours are strange so inquire locally.
-All pensions/hotels should offer half board for an extra charge (breakfast and dinner).
+There are a few very low-key restaurants/snacks on the main island and a few food shops.
+Opening hours are strange, so inquire locally.
+All pensions/hotels should offer half-board for an extra charge (breakfast and dinner).

 What To Buy In Tahaa?

 Vanilla, vanilla, vanilla!
 They don’t call this place ‘the Vanilla Island’ for nothing.
 Don’t expect it to be cheap, not even if you buy directly from the farmer.
-Prices are determined on an annual basis by all the growers and they are usually quite high.
-For about 4 sticks of vanilla, expect to pay 1,500F and up.
-You will have no problem bringing vanilla through customs, just be sure to declare.
-This makes a great gift for anyone who likes to bake.
-There are also quite a few black pearl farms in Tahaa but I always recommend to do your pearl shopping in Tahiti.
+Prices are determined on an annual basis by all the growers, and they are usually quite high.
+For about four sticks of vanilla, expect to pay 1,500F and up.
+You will have no problem bringing vanilla through customs; just be sure to declare.
+This makes an excellent gift for anyone who likes to bake.
+There are also quite a few black pearl farms in Tahaa, but I always recommend shopping for pearls in Tahiti.

 Once opened, keep the vanilla upright, at room temperature, and with a few drops of rum at the bottom of a sealed glass container.